 In this tutorial, we are going to study about sanity testing.
-Like smoke testing, sanity testing is also one of the most confused term in software testing.
-At the end of the post, you can also refer to the recommended reading section, where you will learn about smoke testing and difference between smoke and sanity testing.
+Like smoke testing, sanity testing is also one of the most confusing terms in software testing.
+Hence, it is also one of the most frequently asked testing interview questions.

-Sanity testing is the subset of regression testing.
-Like regression, in case of sanity testing, we check if a fix has not affected the other working functionalities of the application but in a lesser time and with lesser number of test cases.
+Like regression testing, in the case of sanity testing, we check if a fix has not affected the other working functionalities of the application but in lesser time and with a lesser number of test cases.

-- Subset of regression testing – It is subset of regression testing and focuses on smaller section of the application.
+- A subset of regression testing – It is a subset of regression testing and focuses on a smaller section of the application.

-- Narrow and deep – It is narrow and deep approach of testing, where in we cover limited functionality deeply.
+- Narrow and deep – It is a narrow and deep approach to testing, wherein we cover limited functionality deeply.

-- Not documented and automated – Most of the times sanity tests are undocumented and unscripted.
+- Not automated – Usually the sanity tests are not automated and are performed manually.

 - It helps in quickly identifying issues in the core functionality.

-- In case of issues found during sanity testing build is rejected thus saving time for execution of regression tests.
+- In case of issues found during Sanity testing build is rejected thus saving time for the execution of regression tests.